El Carro Tuyo Es Azul.

 The Verb "Ser" vs. "Estar"

 The use of the verb "ser" (to be) in this sentence is deliberate.
-"Ser" is used to describe inherent qualities or permanent states of being.
-The color of a car is considered an inherent characteristic.
+Consider this: "Ser" is used to describe inherent qualities or permanent states of being.
+Still, the color of a car is considered an inherent characteristic.
 In contrast, "estar" (to be) is used to describe temporary states or locations.
-For example, "El carro está limpio" (The car is clean) uses "estar" because cleanliness is a temporary state that can change.
+Take this: "El carro está limpio" (The car is clean) uses "estar" because cleanliness is a temporary state that can change.

 Expanding on the Sentence: Adding Descriptive Details